Kong/terraform-provider-konnect/docs/resources/mesh_retry.md

 Optional:

 - `max_interval` (String) MaxInterval is a maximal amount of time which will be taken between retries.
+Default: "300s"
 - `reset_headers` (Attributes List) ResetHeaders specifies the list of headers (like Retry-After or X-RateLimit-Reset) to match against the response.
 Headers are tried in order, and matched case-insensitive.
 The first header to be parsed successfully is used.